Exporting for VR

 Add your VR skin (if you haven’t already).

-Save and output the project.
+Save the project.
 The VR button you’ve added to the skin will only be visible on WebXR supported browsers.

 Working with Stereo Panoramas